ArJSarmiento/figured-challenge-main/README.md

 # install vue packages
 npm install

-# This runs the Vite development server that provides Hot Module Replacement is located at localhost:3000.
+# This runs the Vite development server that provides Hot Module Replacement located at localhost:3000.
 npm run dev
 ```

-## UI/UX
+## Application
 You may now visit the site in the browser in http://127.0.0.1:8000/

 You may register for a new account or use the seeded test credentials below